Building a 4K Video Editing Workstation for 2016 – Part #2

 So when using a 4K external display for editing via Mercury Transmit using RedCode material in 6K, set Playback Resolution to half and basically playing a 3k resolution movie on a 4K monitor still looks great as a “preview” resolution.

 On my workstation 4K RedCode movies are playing fine in realtime, 6K movies are playing fine with playback resolution lowered to half WITHOUT a RedRocket extension Card!

-Red’s RedCode movie format is mostly stressing the CPU and if you upgrade the processor to a even stronger, like a i7-5960X, you can even playback full resolution 6K RedCode movies in realtime with full playback resolution in Premiere Pro – all without a expensive RedCode extension card and breakout box, that only plays movie files from a Mysterium Sensor, for Dragon recorded movie you need the $6700 RedRocket-X. But that is a different story.
+Red’s RedCode movie format is mostly stressing the CPU and if you upgrade the processor to a even stronger, like a Intel i7-5960X, you can even playback full resolution 6K RedCode movies in realtime with full playback resolution in Premiere Pro – all without a expensive RedCode extension card and breakout box, that only plays movie files from a Mysterium Sensor, for Dragon recorded movie you need the $6700 RedRocket-X. But that is a different story.

 Additional Software for the Workstation

 - Hard Disk Sentinel (S.M.A.R.T.
 HDD/SSD health monitoring tool)